SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 * [Automatic1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
-* A Original author of this script
+* A Original author of this script.
+Thank you.